drbean/curriculum/correspondence/goodwill/slides.md

 # Homework

+## Homework: Thanks, congratulation or condolence

+Choose one of the 3 kinds of message you want to write.
+Imagine the content of what you want to say.

+Just 3 sentences about the one kind of message, following the structures in the book.
+No need for header, salutation, etc.

+Put each sentence on a new line.

 ## Homework: an invitation letter to a prof

 Imagine you are the president of the NUU students' association.